 - Enabling page caching and optimizing code and queries to avoid applications from overloading server

-Today we saw how our Dedicated Support Engineers fix high load issue due to PHP-FPM service.
+Today we saw how our Support Engineers fix high load issue due to PHP-FPM service.
 In our customers’ servers, we monitor the server performance 24/7 and perform periodic server tweaks to ensure that server load stays normal.